 HockeyStack's multi-touch attribution supports first-touch, last-touch, linear, time-decay, U-shaped, W-shaped, and custom-weighted models.
 Users can switch between models retroactively without reprocessing historical data, so a CMO preparing for a board meeting can compare how different attribution lenses tell the story of the same quarter.

+The cookieless tracking is a real differentiator.
 Standard cookies expire every 90 to 120 days, which fragments buyer journeys that last longer (common in enterprise B2B).
 HockeyStack uses server-side hashed fingerprinting to track visitors across sessions without storing cookies, matching up to 40% more closed deals to website activity than cookie-based competitors.
-Because the fingerprint is based on device configurations rather than stored files, it persists across browser cleanings and ad-blocker interference.

-Powered by a proprietary LLM built for GTM data, Odin lets users ask questions like "Which blog posts influenced the most closed-won deals last quarter?" and get structured, visual answers.
-It works inside the platform and in Slack, so a VP of Marketing can tag Odin in a channel and get a pipeline analysis without opening a dashboard.
+The Odin AI analyst is HockeyStack's standout feature.
+Powered by a proprietary LLM built for GTM data, Odin lets users ask questions like "Which blog posts influenced the most closed-won deals last quarter?" and get structured, visual answers, inside the platform or in Slack.

 Demandbase offers campaign influence reporting and journey stage analytics, but it's not an attribution platform.
 Its Account-Based Analytics tracks engagement heatmaps and journey progression, and its Deal Story feature shows every interaction leading to a deal, but it lacks the flexible multi-touch attribution modeling HockeyStack was built around.

+ZoomInfo's GTM Studio provides AI-powered dashboards that track engagement, funnel progression, and top-performing segments.
 Combined with Chorus (which captures and analyzes every sales call and meeting), ZoomInfo surfaces a different kind of attribution: not just which marketing touchpoints preceded a deal, but what was said in the conversations that moved it forward.
 That conversation-level context is something neither Demandbase nor HockeyStack provides natively.
+For teams that need deep multi-touch attribution as their primary workflow, HockeyStack's dedicated attribution depth is stronger.
+For teams that want attribution integrated into the same platform driving targeting and execution, ZoomInfo's GTM Studio keeps everything connected.

 The data gap between these platforms is significant